 A. It is politically-correct to hold Richard Nixon in contempt.

-B. Nixon was arguably the final American president that could be said to sympathize with populist-nationalism.
+B. Nixon was arguably the final American president that could be said to sympathize with populist-nationalism, a kind of throwback to the politics of decades earlier.

-Rather than directly addressing that any further, I will present a detail summary of the man’s ancestry — and the reader can judge for himself to what extent his ancestry may or may not have animated his worldview.
+Rather than directly addressing that any further, let me present a detailed analysis of Richard Nixon’s ancestry.
+The reader can judge for himself to what extent his ancestry may or may not have animated his worldview.

 — All 16 of Nixon’s great-great-grandparents (b.
 1780s-1807) were American-born.